 I’m so motivated to beat this physique from this past Olympia.
 My lifetime goal has always been to be better than my previous competition.
 I worked my ass off this year to achieve this physique… so I can only imagine the hard work I gotta put in next year to be better.
 I’ll be the big 5O next week so my age ain’t helping. 😳 I damn near killed myself this year.
 Lol!
 I will be better next year or I’ll die trying.
 So if y’all see or hear that the blade passed.. you’ll know why. 😂😂😂 All you guys out there think back or pull out a photo of yourself when you looked your best and make it a goal to be better than that and don’t let nothing stop you from achieving that goal!!
 Ima be better next year.. are you?? 😉

-Dexter at 51, finished ninth in his final Olympia on Saturday.
+Dexter at 51, finished ninth in the 2020 Mr. Olympia, his final contest.
 That’s yet another record: oldest bodybuilder to make the Mr. Olympia top 10.
 Fittingly, he was ninth in his first Olympia too, 22 years before, back in the ’90s.
 He left the way he entered, and in those two decades in between he had one of the greatest careers of any bodybuilder who ever flexed.
 And he did it, at 5’6″ when he was frequently outmuscled, with shape, conditioning, and enough size to win poses you thought he’d lose.
 Your eyes were drawn to him, away from some behemoth on his left and another on his right.
 He just had it.

 “I’m done competing,” Dexter said after his final Olympia.
 “But I’m not going anywhere.
 I love bodybuilding.
 I love what it’s given me.
 I love training.
 I love the whole lifestyle.
 I’ll be around for a long time.
 And when I look back, I’ll know I gave it my all.
 I’ll know this sport took me to places I never thought I’d reach.
 It’s been amazing.”